 Childbirth is an emotional, physical, spiritual, and mental rollercoaster.
-And if it is your first time, it is unlike anything you have experienced before.
-Whether you are planning for a natural birth or a C-section, childbirth is a deeply personal and vulnerable experience.
-It is important to prepare for the experience so that you can know all of your options and be clear about what is important to you.
+And if it is your first time, it is unlike anything you have experienced.
+Whether planning for a natural birth or a C-section, childbirth is a deeply personal and vulnerable experience.
+It is important to prepare for the experience to know all your options and be clear about what is important to you.
 There are a wide variety of childbirth classes to choose from below.
-As you look to choose one of them, some key questions/things to keep in mind which can help guide you are:
+As you look to select one of them, some key questions/things to keep in mind which can help guide you are:

 - It is important to educate yourself not only on labor and delivery but on pregnancy and postpartum.

 - Think about who YOU would like to have with you as you labor and deliver.

 - Whether you want to try to deliver naturally or planning on asking for medication.

 - How much you are willing to pay for your class.

 - Consider how many other couples will be in the class.